 - YRC Freight is the reporting segment that focuses on longer haul business opportunities with national, regional and international services.
 YRC Freight provides for the movement of industrial, commercial and retail goods, primarily through centralized management.
-This reporting segment includes, YRC Inc. (doing business as, and hereinafter referred to as, "YRC Freight"), our LTL subsidiary, and Reimer Express Lines Ltd. ("YRC Reimer"), a subsidiary located in Canada that specializes in shipments into, across and out of Canada.
-In addition to the United States and Canada, YRC Freight also serves parts of Mexico and Puerto Rico. - Regional Transportation is the reporting segment for our transportation service providers focused on business opportunities in the regional and nextday delivery markets.
+This reporting segment includes, YRC Inc. (doing business as, and hereinafter referred to as, "YRC Freight"), our LTL subsidiary, Reimer Express Lines Ltd. ("YRC Reimer"), a subsidiary located in Canada that specializes in shipments into, across and out of Canada, and HNRY Logistics, Inc. ("HNRY Logistics"), our logistics solutions provider.
+In addition to the United States and Canada, YRC Freight also serves parts of Mexico and Puerto Rico. - Regional Transportation is the reporting segment for our transportation service providers focused on business opportunities in the regional and next-day delivery markets.
 Regional Transportation is comprised of USF Holland LLC ("Holland"), New Penn Motor Express LLC ("New Penn") and USF Reddaway Inc. ("Reddaway").
 These companies each provide regional, next-day ground services in their respective regions through a network of facilities located across the United States, Canada, and Puerto Rico.